Dennis Oland to face retrial in father’s murder case

 Richard Oland had left the family brewing empire years before his death in a feud with his older brother Derek, but the 69-year-old’s brutal killing became an obsession in New Brunswick, and especially in Saint John, where Moosehead and the Olands were famed local institutions and major employers.
 The gruesome nature of the crime and the tabloid-style revelations of family dysfunction and infidelity that emerged in court only fuelled interest in a case that was frequently referred to as the “Maritimes’ O.J. trial.”

-Revelations of police incompetence in the case, including their mishandling of the blood-stained brown sports jacket, further galvanized public interest in the trial and sparked a government review of officers’ conduct.
+Revelations of police incompetence in the case, including its mishandling of the blood-stained brown sports jacket, further galvanized public interest in the trial and sparked a government review of officers’ conduct.

-Dennis Oland was the Saint John police’s only serious suspect throughout their more than two-year investigation.
-Falsehoods in his police interview, DNA testing of his jacket, and an imputed motive driven by long-standing tensions between he and his demanding, irascible father contributed to his arrest in November 2013.
+Dennis Oland was the Saint John police’s only serious suspect throughout its more than two-year investigation.
+Falsehoods in his police interview, DNA testing of his jacket, and an imputed motive driven by long-standing tensions between he and his demanding, irascible father contributed to his arrest in November, 2013.

 The Oland family has always maintained that Dennis is innocent.Report Typo/Error